K-State uses big second-half run to beat Southern Miss 55-51

 Kansas State fared no better out of the locker room, coming up empty six straight possessions with four turnovers, before Stokes finally jumpstarted its big rally.

+By the time Brown’s bucket closed a 24-2 run, the Wildcats had assumed a 43-37 lead.

-Stokes added another 3-pointer a few minutes later, extending the Wildcats’ lead to 49-44, and Xavier Sneed and Cartier Diarra eventually put the game away from the foul line.
+Stokes added another 3 a few minutes later, extending the Wildcats’ lead to 49-44, and Xavier Sneed joined Brown in putting the game away from the foul line.

+“Somebody said, ‘What did you say at halftime?’
+Those first four minutes weren’t very good either,” Weber said of the second half.
+“We manned up.
+We kept them off the line.
+That part of it was good.
+We even got a little bit in transition, which was positive.
+You get some of those easy hoops, it makes a difference.

+“You just want to win,” Weber said.
+“You want to find a way to win.”

 BIG PICTURE